ABC suspends Jimmy Kimmel's late-night show indefinitely over his remarks about Charlie Kirk’s death

 The move comes as the president, his administration and political party have stepped up their effort to police speech about Kirk’s death.
 Vance earlier this week urged Americans to turn in fellow citizens who mocked the assassination.
 It is also the latest effort by the administration to use its power to lean on the media.
 Carr has launched investigations of outlets that have angered Trump and the president has sued numerous media organizations for negative coverage.

-CBS said this past summer that it was canceling Colbert’s show at the end of this season for financial reasons, although some critics have wondered if his stance on Trump played a role.
-Soon after the cancellation, the FCC approved CBS parent company Paramount's long-pending deal with Skydance.
-ABC parent company Disney is currently awaiting regulatory approval for ESPN's acquisition of the NFL Network.

-Associated Press journalists Liam McEwan and Jaimie Ding in Los Angeles and Nicholas Riccardi contributed reporting.
+Associated Press journalists Liam McEwan and Jaimie Ding in Los Angeles and Nicholas Riccardi in Denver contributed reporting.